-We operate a community centre at which we provide free dine-in meals to the vulnerable and frail elderly as well as young families of need in Sham Shui Po district.
+We operate a community centre at which we provide free dine-in meals to the vulnerable and frail elderly as well as low income families in Sham Shui Po district.
 In addition, our outreach team delivers hot nutritious meal boxes and non-perishable food packs to singletons and deprived elderly.